 Men ACWY is a very safe vaccine but, as with all vaccines, some children may have minor side effects.
 The most common side effects seen in teenagers and young people are redness, hardening and itching at the injection site, fever, headache, nausea and fatigue.
 These symptoms should last no more than 24 hours.
 However, sometimes a small, painless lump develops, but this usually disappears in a few weeks.

 The vaccine currently being used in schools is called Nimenrix, for more information please read the Nimenrix leaflet.

-Our teams collect the details of children who have been vaccinated and send them to Child Health Records Departments in Kent or East Sussex depending on where you live.
+Our teams collect the details of children who have been vaccinated and send them to Child Health Records Departments in Kent.
 The information is then passed to your child’s GP to be held in their records.